-I recently moved to the Department of Geography at York University, Canada.
-I used to teach in the undergraduate Business & Society (BUSO) program in the Department of Social Science.
+I moved to the Department of Geography at York University, Canada, in 2017.
+Previously, I taught in the undergraduate Business & Society (BUSO) program in the Department of Social Science.
 Previous teaching in BUSO includes:

 SOSC4047 The Business of Neoliberal Globalization